ArduPilot/ardupilot_wiki/common/source/docs/common-downloading-and-analyzing-data-logs-in-mission-planner.rst

 ======================================================

 Dataflash logs are stored on the autopilot's onboard dataflash memory and can be download after a flight.
-On Plane and Rover dataflash logs are created soon after start-up.
-On Copter they are created after you first arm the copter.
+By default, they are created after you first arm the vehicel.
 This topic explains how to configure and access Dataflash logs.

 [copywiki destination="copter,plane,rover,dev,planner"]